mttschltz/kittythinks/content/historical-diets.md

  It was especially important for these Ancients to eat the _right_ things at the _proper_ time. \
 The elite was besotted with roasted meat, especially beef.
 This had mythical connection: it had been believed that the first humans, those still divine, were solely sustaining themselves from what the Earth had given them, but when humans invented boundaries and attempted to tame the soil beneath, they invited misery to their doors.
 Thus, the gods had to intervene.

 Cattle were brought to the Romans via Hercule in one of his labours.
 Consequently, it was considered a gift from the gods.
-Similar stories con be found for grain and wine.
+Similar stories can be found for grain and wine.

 So this is the basis of the Ancient Mediterranean diet: Grain (and additionally legumes, which can be grown in the same field in succession), grapes (especially in the form of wine) and olives (especially as oil).
 In addition, those who could afford it, supplemented their tables with meat, fish, vegetables and fruit.